GETTING READY FOR REGISTRATION

 A couple of weeks prior to online registration, the next term's schedule will become available for viewing on Major Access under "Search Course Schedule" or you can go here to see it in Excel.
 You can view core courses for Summer here and Fall here.
 For Spring 2015, this date is October 20, 2014.
 For Fall 2015, this date is March 30, 2015.
 Students should select the classes they would like to register for and click "email advisor" within the "action" button.
 Once done, click "schedule" to make sure everything went through.
 The advisor will then approve appropriate classes.

 Check out the e-Registration checklist for an overview of items that will be checked during your registration on Major Access such as your program, date and time to register, petition check, overload approvals, and restrictions/holds.

 Students will get an email with their registration time to login to Major Access.
-Registration times are assigned by classification: graduate students and seniors register first, then juniors, then sophomores, and then freshman; you will not be asked to register during a time when you are in class.
+Registration times are assigned by classification: graduate students and seniors register first, then juniors, then sophomores, and then freshman; students will not be asked to register during a time when they are in class.
 Students should login to Major Access, choose their e-Registration Card for suggested courses, and then follow directions for e-Registration of courses.
 Students should be careful of what they choose because dropping a class is not allowed online.
 Online registration for Spring 2015 is November 3-6, 2014; while students are encouraged to register online as soon as their registration time opens up, online registration is available until the day before Spring 2015 starts, Sunday, January 11, 2015.
 Online registration for Fall 2015 is April 13-16, 2015; while students are encouraged to register online as soon as their registration time opens up, online registration is available until the day before Fall 2015 starts, Sunday, August 23, 2015.